 \section{Abstract}

 Active Brownian particles (ABPs) are termed out to be a successful way of modeling the moving microorganism on the substrate.
-In recent studies it is shown that such organism can sense the characteristics of substrate.
-Motivated with such work we studied the dynamics and the steady state of ABP moving on a substrate with space dependent activity.
-On the substrate some regions are marked as high in activity and other regions are such that, particles behave as passive Brownian particle.
-The system is studied in one and two dimensions with Gaussian and uniform distribution of activity profile on the substrate.
-Although the microscopic dynamics of ABPs does not involve any alignment interaction but inhomogeneous activity lead to formation of ordered structure and current along the interface of the activity profile.
-The whole interface of the activity profile is divided symmetrically in two regions.
-The two regions have current in two opposite directions in one-dimensional system and two vortices of opposite helicity in two-dimensions.
+In recent studies, it is shown that such organisms can sense the characteristics of the substrate.
+Motivated by such work, we studied the dynamics and the steady state of ABP moving on a substrate with space-dependent activity.
+On the substrate, some regions are marked as high in activity, and other regions are such that particles behave as passive Brownian particles.
+The system is studied in two dimensions with step, sigmoid, Gaussian and cone shape distribution of activity profile on the substrate.
+The whole interface of the activity profile is symmetrically divided into two regions.
 This lead to the flow of particles from the active region to the passive region.
-The final steady state of particle density profile very much follow the struture of the inhomogeneous activity.
-Further we check the steady state density profile for various different shapes and structure on two-dimensional substrate.
-Hence the collection of ABPs on inhomogeneous substrate can mimic the inomogeneity of the substrate.
+The final steady state of particle density profile, polarisation and flux very much follows the structure of the inhomogeneous activity and the density in high activity region is lower, maximum at the interface and nearly constant with mean density in the passive region.
+Further, the steady state density profile for various shapes and designs on two-dimensional substrates.
+Hence the collection of ABPs on an inhomogeneous substrate can mimic the inhomogeneity of the substrate.